Exeter (Federalsburg, Maryland)

-Exeter is a historic home located at Federalsburg, Caroline County, Maryland.
+Exeter is a historic home located at Federalsburg, Caroline County, Maryland, United States.
 It is composed of two distinct sections constructed during the 19th century.
 The front section is a three-bay wide, two-story frame structure covered with cypress shingles.
 Behind it is a 1 1/2-story frame wing, four bays long, covered with beaded weatherboard.
 Outbuildings include a brick meathouse and frame milkhouse.

 It was listed on the National Register of Historic Places in 1978.